Preserving affordable homes for communities

 President and CEO of Venture Philanthropy Partners (VPP)

 President of the Washington Region Association of Grantmakers

-Chief Operating Officer for the Federal City Council
+Chief Program Officer for the Federal City Council

 Federal City Council

 Established in 1954, the Federal City Council is a non-profit, non-partisan organization dedicated to the improvement of the District of Columbia.